huss-osman/linux-fundamentals/03-git/labs/19-forks-and-prs.md

 ## Overview

-In collaborative development, especially in **open source projects**, contributors often do not have direct write access to the main repository.
-Instead, they work through a process involving **forks** and **pull requests**.
+In collaborative development, especially in open source projects, contributors often do not have direct write access to the main repository.
+Instead of committing directly to the project, developers work through a process involving **forks** and **pull requests** to propose their changes safely.

-A **fork** creates your own copy of another repository on GitHub.
-This allows you to freely experiment, make changes, and push updates without affecting the original project.
-Once your changes are ready, you can submit them back to the original repository through a **Pull Request (PR)** for review.
+A **fork** creates your own copy of another repository on GitHub, allowing you to experiment, make changes, and **push** updates without affecting the original project.
+Once your changes are ready, you open a **Pull Request (PR)** so the repository maintainers can review, discuss, and potentially merge your contributions into the main codebase.

-This workflow enables safe collaboration between many developers while maintaining control over the main project.

 ---